tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 ## Creating consistency in the pipeline

 -------------------
-> "A butterfly flaps its wings in the Amazonian jungle, and subsequently a storm ravages half of Europe" – Neil Gaiman and Terry Pratchett
+> "The things that really change the world, according to Chaos Theory, are the tiny things.
+A butterfly flaps its wings in the Amazonian jungle, and subsequently a storm ravages half of Europe" – Neil Gaiman and Terry Pratchett
 -------------------

 ### Pets vs Cattle (concept)